Smoothed analysis for graph isomorphism: Introduction

 \subsection{Acknowledgements}

 We would like to thank Oleg Verbitsky and Maksim Zhukovskii for several insightful comments, and for alerting us to their independent work (see \cref{rem:independent-work,rem:independent-work-2}).
 The first two authors would also like to thank Marc Lelarge for insightful discussions which inspired some of the directions in this paper, and the second author would like to thank Oliver Riordan for interesting comments on the necessary number of colour refinement steps (see \cref{subsec:further-directions}).
+Finally, we would like to thank the anonymous reviewers of previous versions of this paper, for their careful reading and a large number of comments and suggestions that have significantly improved the paper.